Number of biological children in the household (nnatch)

 Grateful for any help

-#5 Updated by Gundi Knies almost 7 years ago as you know from the study documentation and user guide there were some problems with the collection of the household grid.
+#5 Updated by Gundi Knies about 7 years ago as you know from the study documentation and user guide there were some problems with the collection of the household grid.
 The issues you describe all relate to this.
 There was a higher chance for members of larger households to have coding errros in their relationships to each other.
 In addition, as you can see in the questionaire (check the sequence of questions and the universe!), the household and relationship grid are reported by one member of the household only.
 There is of course some scope for reporting error in this as this person may not actually know for all the children in the household whether they are a particular person's biological or step child, or whether the children are each others' half-, step- or biological siblings.